tatinzzz/EDM-Portfolio/README.md

 # EDM-PORTFOLIO
-This portfolio ducument the activity we do in EDM
+This portfolio ducument the activity in EDM
 ### About me:
 Hi!
 I'm Justin Francia, currenty studying at CCA from BSIS-I102.